spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

   - Practice Test Driven Development (TDD)!

+- You must include code coverage in your project

-- It is strongly preferred to have code coverage
+  - It is required to have a `test:coverage` script that outputs the coverage percentage

+    - [Here are instructions](../3-saturday-code-coverage/activities/code-coverage/README.md) on how to add this

-  - Code coverage should be part of your Continuous Integration (example, using `coveralls`)
+  - Code coverage is normally part of your Continuous Integration (example, using `coveralls`.)
+It is recommended to add code coverage to Travis.

-  - 80% should be considered a low bar for test coverage
+  - 80% should be considered a low bar for test coverage but there is no required percentage for this project

 ## Presentation Requirements